costajob/app-servers/README.md

 The idea behind this repo to test out different languages and how each of them provide solutions to serve high HTTP traffic.

 ## Vagrant
-As for the [ruby-app-servers](https://github.com/costajob/ruby-app-servers) repo i've used a vagrant box wth the following specs:
+As for the [ruby-app-servers](https://github.com/costajob/ruby-app-servers) repo i've used a [Vagrant](https://www.vagrantup.com/) box with the following specs:
 * Ubuntu Trusty 64 bit
 * 3 VCPUs (out of 4 cores 2.2Ghz)
 * 6GB of RAM (out of 8 1333Mhz DDR3)